Autonomous-Racing-PG-2022-2023/lidarslam_ros2/README.md

 cd ..
 colcon build --cmake-args -DCMAKE_BUILD_TYPE=Release
 ```

+NOTE: It might be required to add /usr/local/lib to your library include path to be able to launch lidarslam.
 ____________

 ros2 slam package of the frontend using OpenMP-boosted gicp/ndt scan matching and the backend using graph-based slam.